h-janes/flask-sitemapper/README.md

 ```

 ## Usage
-### Initialising Flask Sitemapper
+### Initializing Flask Sitemapper
-The sitemapper must be initialised with the app instance as shown below.
+The sitemapper must be initialized with the app instance as shown below.

 By default, HTTPS will be used for all URLs in the sitemap.
 To change this, specify `https=False` when creating the `Sitemapper` instance.